There are lots of food options at Christ's:

 "Upper hall is always a great way to meet friends spontaneously and to socialise with different people over each meal.
 It really helps to bring together the college community, as you get to know everyone."

 Details will obviously change each week, but you might be interested to look at some Upper Hall sample menus to get a sense of the choice of food that is typically available in the cafeteria, along with corresponding sample allergen information if that's relevant.
+As a student you can look at the week's menus on the College intranet.

 Buttery (First Court)